 Washington Latin is designated by Washington, DC as a "local education agency" or "LEA."
 An LEA is an educational institution at the local level that exists primarily to operate a publicly funded school or schools in the District of Columbia, including the District of Columbia Public Schools (DCPS) and a District of Columbia public charter school.
-As an LEA, Washington Latin has three schools: Washington Latin Middle School (2nd Street), Washington Latin Upper School (3rd Street), and the Anna Julia Cooper (AJC) Campus Middle School, referred to as Cooper Campus or AJC.
+As an LEA, Washington Latin has three schools: Washington Latin Middle School (2nd Street), Washington Latin Upper School (2nd Street), and the Anna Julia Cooper (AJC) Campus Middle School, referred to as the Cooper Campus or AJC, located at 711 Edgewood Rd., NE.